Thieuhc/killios/README.md

 By installing this package, you claim full responsibility for any damages done.

 I will not be liable for any unintended side-effects beyond this point.
 You're on your own.

+# CREDITS

+• dayt0n and xerub for the original methods used